apache/zeppelin/docs/usage/display_system/angular_frontend.md

 -->
 {% include JB/setup %}

-# Front-end Angular API in Apache Zeppelin
+# Frontend Angular API in Apache Zeppelin

 <div id="toc"></div>

 ## Basic Usage
-In addition to the [back-end API](./back-end-angular.html) to handle Angular objects binding, Apache Zeppelin also exposes a simple AngularJS <code>**z**</code> object on the front-end side to expose the same capabilities.
+In addition to the [backend Angular API](./angular_backend.html) to handle Angular objects binding, Apache Zeppelin also exposes a simple AngularJS <code>**z**</code> object on the front-end side to expose the same capabilities.
 This <code>**z**</code> object is accessible in the Angular isolated scope for each paragraph.